 The operator has conducted an obstacle survey to produce a chart and if follow-up surveys are conducted whenever significant changes occur.
 The Chart shall show a plan view of the entire aerodrome and its environs to the outer limit of the conical surface where established), together with profile views of all obstacle limitation surfaces.
 Each obstacle should be identified in both plan and profile with its description and height above the datum, which should be specified on the chart.

-Electronic and visual aids which are obstacles are frangibly designed and constructed and mounted on frangible couplings (marking may be omitted if the obstacle of lighted by high intensity obstacle lights).
+Electronic and visual aids which are obstacles are frangibly designed and constructed and mounted on frangible couplings (marking may be omitted if the obstacle is lighted by high intensity obstacle lights).

 The operator has established a programme of regular and frequent visual inspection, of all areas around the aerodrome including a daily observation of all obstacle lights both on and off the aerodrome and corrective action in the case of light failure, in order to be sure that any construction activity or natural growth (i.e. trees) likely to infringe any of the OLS is discovered before it may become a problem.